Akie Abe: Early life

 Akie was born Akie Matsuzaki (松崎 昭恵, Matsuzaki Akie).
-She is from a wealthy Japanese family; her father is the former president of Morinaga & Co., one of Japan's largest confectionery companies.
+Her father Akio Matsuzaki was president of Morinaga & Co., one of Japan's largest confectionery companies, and her mother belonged to the founding Morinaga family.
+The Matsuzaki and Morinaga families had close ties since the Meiji era.

 She was educated at Sacred Heart School in Tokyo (or Seishin Joshi Gakuin), a Roman Catholic private elementary through high school, then graduated from Sacred Heart Professional Training College.
 Akie later worked for Dentsu Inc., the world's largest advertising agency, before marrying Shinzo Abe in 1987.
 The couple had no children, having undergone unsuccessful fertility treatments earlier in their marriage.
 The two would remain married until Shinzo's assassination on 8 July 2022.

 In the late 1990s, Akie worked as a radio disc jockey in her husband's hometown of Shimonoseki.
 She was popular in the broadcast area and was known by her jockey name, "Akky".

 Public life

 Following her husband's first stint as prime minister, she opened an organic izakaya in the Kanda district of Tokyo, but was not active in management due to the urging of her mother-in-law.
 She received a master's degree in Social Design Studies from Rikkyo University in March 2011.

 Akie became popularly known as the "domestic opposition party" due to her outspoken views, which often contradicted her husband's.
 Akie is also known as a supporter of sexual minorities and the LGBT community.
 On 27 April 2014, she joined the gay pride parade in Tokyo to show her support for broader rights to Japan's LGBT community.
 In 2015, she was photographed standing in a field of cannabis plants promoting the revival of the cannabis culture in Japan.

 While her husband was in office, Akie developed a close relationship with the Moritomo Gakuen kindergarten in Osaka, which is noted for its conservative culture, including requiring students to memorize the Imperial Rescript on Education.
 Akie was named as honorary principal of Mizuho no Kuni, an elementary school under development by Moritomo Gakuen, but resigned in February 2017 after it was discovered that Moritomo Gakuen had purchased the land for the school from the government for 14% of its appraised value.
 The Moritomo Gakuen scandal highlighted the complicated role of the prime minister's wife in Japan: although Akie herself was not considered a civil servant, she was supported by a staff of five civil servants seconded from the Ministry of Foreign Affairs and the Ministry of Economy, Trade and Industry, thus implying that her role carries public duties.